Apetree100122/Apkfoundry/docs/configuration.rst

 Scripts
 ^^^^^^^

-There are three scripts that are run during the lifetime of a job: the bootstrap script, the refresh script, and the build script.
+There are four scripts that are run during the lifetime of a job: the bootstrap-script, the refresh-script, the build-script, and the after-script.
 While they are referred to as "scripts" here and the examples are written in POSIX shell, they can be any executable file that the container will be able to run.
 The scripts (and any supporting files) should be placed in a subdirectory of the ``.apkfoundry`` configuration directory.
 The name of this subdirectory should correspond to the name of the branch to which they apply.
 This subdirectory is known as the "branch directory".
 If a branch directory doesn't exist for the branch the job is occurring on, APK Foundry will fall back to using the ``master`` branch directory.

 ``bootstrap``
   This script is only run once: after the initial extraction of the root